 Professor Henry T. C. Hu holds the Allan Shivers Chair in the Law of Banking and Finance at the University of Texas Law School.
-Appointed by U.S. Securities and Exchange Commission Chairman Mary L. Schapiro, he was the inaugural Director of the SEC's Division of Risk, Strategy, and Financial Innovation (2009-2011).
-The first new Division in 37 years, "Risk Fin" was created to provide sophisticated, interdisciplinary analysis across the entire spectrum of SEC activities, including policymaking, rulemaking, enforcement, and examinations.
+Appointed by U.S. Securities and Exchange Commission Chairman Mary L. Schapiro, he was the inaugural Director of the SEC's Division of Risk, Strategy, and Financial Innovation (2009-2011) (now called the Division of Economic and Risk Analysis).
+The first new Division in 37 years, it was created to provide sophisticated interdisciplinary analysis across the entire spectrum of SEC activities, including policymaking, rulemaking, enforcement, and examinations.
 See, e.g., (1) Kara Scannell, At SEC, Scholar Who Saw It Coming, Wall Street Journal, Jan.
 25, 2010, at page C1; and (2) CNBC's "Squawk Box" - Feb.
-23, 2011 (as the "guest host"): (a) Fmr.
-SEC 'Risk Czar' Speaks Out, http://www.cnbc.com/id/15840232?video=1811142035&play=1 and (b) Containing the Next Crisis, http://www.cnbc.com/id/15840232?video=15840232?video=1811216641&play=1.
-Interested in the law and economics of capital markets, financial innovation, and governance of corporations and financial institutions, he has written on asset allocation; corporate and financial institution compensation, disclosure, governance, objectives, and risk management; debt, equity, and hybrid "decoupling" through credit default swaps, equity swaps, securitization, stock lending, and other means; director fiduciary duties; financial innovation’s challenges to bank and corporate decision-making, business and legal concepts, and financial stability; individual investors and retirement security; model risk; regulation of banks, derivatives, hedge funds, and mutual funds; systemic risk; and Warren Buffett.
-The writings have appeared in law reviews (e.g., Columbia Law Review, University of Pennsylvania Law Review, and Yale Law Journal), finance and specialist journals (e.g., European Financial Management, Journal of Applied Corporate Finance, and Risk), and newspapers (e.g., Financial Times, New York Times, and Wall Street Journal).
+23, 2011 (as the "guest host"): Fmr.
+SEC 'Risk Czar' Speaks Out, http://www.cnbc.com/id/15840232?video=1811142035&play=1.
+Interested in the law and economics of capital markets, financial innovation, and governance, he has written on asset allocation; corporate and financial institution compensation, disclosure, governance, objectives, and risk management; debt, equity, and hybrid "decoupling" through credit default swaps, equity derivatives, securitization, and other means; director fiduciary duties; bank and corporate decision-making; individual investors and retirement security; model risk; regulation of banks, derivatives, hedge funds, and mutual funds; systemic risk; and Warren Buffett.
+The writings have appeared in law reviews (e.g., Columbia Law Review, University of Pennsylvania Law Review, and Yale Law Journal), finance and specialist journals (e.g., Annual Review of Financial Economics, European Financial Management, and Risk), and newspapers (e.g., Financial Times, New York Times, and Wall Street Journal).